SCIInstitute/UncertainSCI/docs/index.rst

 About UncertainSCI
 ===================

-UncertainSCI is a Python-based toolkit that harnesses modern techniques to estimate model and parametric uncertainty, with a particular emphasis on needs for biomedical simulations and applications.
+UncertainSCI :cite:p:`JDT:Nar2022` is a Python-based toolkit that harnesses modern techniques to estimate model and parametric uncertainty, with a particular emphasis on needs for biomedical simulations and applications.
 This toolkit enables non-intrusive integration of these techniques with well-established biomedical simulation software.

 Currently implemented in UncertainSCI is Polynomial Chaos Expansion (PCE) with a number of input distributions.
-For more information about these techniques, see: :cite:p:`JDT:Bur2020,narayan_computation_2018,guo_weighted_2018,cohen_optimal_2017`
+For more information about these techniques, see: :cite:p:`JDT:Bur2020,narayan_computation_2018,guo_weighted_2018,cohen_optimal_2017,gupta1983`.
+For studies using UncertainSCI, see: :cite:p:`JDT:Ber2021,JDT:Rup2020,JDT:Rup2021,JDT:Tat2021a,JDT:Tat2021c,JDT:Tat2022`

 .. toctree::